shallem/LinkPublicAppServer/README.md

 if that sounds interesting.
 We are working hard on preparing our code for release.

 Each project in this repository is a NetBeans 7.2 project.
+At the moment we are not distributing the required open source dependencies, although we plan to do so soon.
+The following libraries are required:

+jcifs (tested with 1.3.17)
+Apache HTTP client (tested with v4.2.3)
+Apache HTTP core (tested with v4.2.3)
+Jersey Bundle (tested with v1.14)
+Apache Commons HTTP client (tested with v3.1)
+Apache Commons Codec (tested with v1.7)

+Also, this project requires JDK 1.7.